Human trafficking in Denmark

+Background in 2010

-Denmark is primarily a transit and destination country for women and children from Baltic countries, East and Central Europe, Nigeria, Thailand, and South America subjected to trafficking in persons, specifically forced prostitution.
-There was one report last year of a male teenager from Nigeria rescued from the commercial sex trade in Denmark.
-The government did not report any cases of forced labor during the reporting period, though the Danish Anti-Trafficking Center highlighted that workers in domestic service, restaurants, hotels, factories, and agriculture, may be vulnerable to forced labor in Denmark.
+Denmark was primarily a transit and destination country for women and children from Baltic countries, East and Central Europe, Nigeria, Thailand, and South America subjected to trafficking in persons, specifically forced prostitution.
+There was one report in 2009 of a male teenager from Nigeria rescued from the commercial sex trade in Denmark.
+The government did not report any cases of forced labor during the reporting period, though the Danish Anti-Trafficking Center highlighted that workers in domestic service, restaurants, hotels, factories, and agriculture, may have been vulnerable to forced labor in Denmark.
 There were unconfirmed reports of foreign children being forced to engage in organized street crime.
 The government released a report in 2010 about increasing evidence that "au pair" organizations could be used as front companies for human trafficking.
+The hundreds of unaccompanied foreign minors who arrivedin Denmark every year were particularly vulnerable to human trafficking.

+International response

-The hundreds of unaccompanied foreign minors who arrive in Denmark every year are particularly vulnerable to human trafficking.
-The United States Department of State placed the country in "Tier 2" in their 2020Trafficking in Persons Report.
+The United States Department of State placed the country in "Tier 2" in their 2020 Trafficking in Persons Report.
+Denmark was back to Tier 1 in 2023.

+The 2021 GRETA report noted that between 2016 and 2019, 380 victims were identified (8% of whom were children).

-Prosecution
+Prosecution (2010)

 Denmark prohibits both sex and labor trafficking through Section 262 of its criminal code.
 Punishments prescribed for trafficking under section 262 extend up to eight years' imprisonment, are sufficiently stringent, and are commensurate with penalties prescribed for other serious crimes, such as rape.
 Police reported conducting a total of 44 human trafficking investigations during the reporting period.
 Using Section 262, the government prosecuted 25 people for sex trafficking and convicted 11 sex trafficking offenders in 2009.
 The government prosecuted additional alleged sex trafficking offenders under other statutes, such as prostitution procurement.
 All 11 trafficking offenders convicted in 2009 served some time in prison; none received suspended sentences.
 Sentences for convicted trafficking offenders ranged from 5 to 42 months' imprisonment.
 The Danish national police provided anti-trafficking training to all police precincts and new police recruits during the reporting period, and police leadership has taken a strategic approach to addressing the crime; however, the effectiveness of this training is still undetermined.